ryanstreet/magento2-vagrant/README.md

     vagrant up

+The configuration process will take a while, especially if it is the first time you use a vagrant box with this virtual machine, because this one had to be completely downloaded at the first utilization.

+Once completed, you can connect via SSH to you virtual machine, with putty for example.
+The adress and the port are usually 127.0.0.1 and 2222 respectively, but it can change if you have many VMs running at the same time.

+** Download Magento 2**
+Once your VM is running, connect to it via SSH and go to the /var/www/html/magento2 directory.
+There run the command

+    composer install

+This will download all the components of the vendor folder of Magento 2.
+These components are required to use this application.
+It will take a while, and after that, you installation will be completed, and you will be able to acces to your magento 2 installation via your browser.

 **Other Info**

     Database Username: root
     Database Password: (none)
+    SSH Login : vagrant
+    SSH Password : vagrant
+    root user password: vagrant
     Database Name: magento
     URL of Instance: http://192.168.33.10/magento2/
     Host File Configuration: 192.168.33.10 www.magento2.dev magento2.dev